 Social skills and leadership

 The repertoire and skills learnt during the residency camps are put into practice at the annual Moorambilla Gala Concert in September.
-In 2016 this will take place in Dubbo at the Dubbo Regional Theatre.
-The students travel from Baradine to Dubbo, and then perform in two concerts alongside some of Australia’s leading musicians and associate ensembles, including artists from Queensland Ballet, The Song Company and percussionists from Taikoz.
+This takes place in Dubbo at the Dubbo Regional Theatre, our first in 2015 as previously it was in Coonamble.
+The students travel from Baradine to Dubbo, and then perform in two concerts alongside some of Australia’s leading musicians and associate ensembles, including artists from Sydney Dance Company, The Song Company and percussionists from Taikoz.

 TOURS AND CONCERTS